nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Finds a tag by a keyword.

 You can find tags using a keyword.
-If the keyword matches its name and/or label partially, it will be also be found and listed in the *Tag Panel*.
+If the keyword matches its name and/or label partially, it will also be found and listed in the *Tag Panel*.

 Format: `find KEYWORD`